devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 ### So which option should I choose then?
 As you can see there isn't just one way to do it, it's a matter of style, context and personal preference.
-Feel free to use the one that suits your coding style and make sure you and your team agree on the style that is better of your current project.
+Feel free to use the one that suits your coding style and make sure you and your team agree on the style that is better for your current project.

 I usually write my IF-Else statements like the option 2 and only when is